We monitor the Mental Health (Care & Treatment)

 We will produce statistics and analysis on the use of mental

-health and incapacity legislation on time, within six months of the
+health and incapacity legislation within six months of the end of

 As well as producing general monitoring and trend data on the

-use of mental health and incapacity law, we also produce special,
+use of mental health and incapacity law, we also produce themed

 particular concerns.
 These monitoring reports identify any issues